gecrooks/modern-python-template/README.md

 ## Unit tests

-Way back when I worked as a commercial programmer, the two most important things I learned were source control, and unit tests.
+Way back when I worked as a commercial programmer, the two most important things I learned were source control and unit tests.
 Both were largely unknown in the academic world at the time.

 (I was once talking to a chap who was developing a new experimental platform.
 The plan was to build several dozens of these things, and sell them to other research groups so they didn't have to build their own.
 A couple of grad students wandered in.
 They were working with one of the prototypes, and they'd found some minor bug.
 Oh yes, says the chap, who goes over to his computer, pulls up the relevant file, edits the code, and gives the students a new version of that file.
-He didn't run any tests.
-There were no unit tests.
+He didn't run any tests, because there were no tests.
 And there was no source control, so there was no record of the change he'd just made.
 That was it.
 The horror.)

 The two main options for unit tests appear to be `unittest` from the standard libraray and `pytest`.
 To me `unittest` feels very javonic.
 There's a lot of boiler plate code and I believe it's a direct descendant of an early java unit testing framework.
 Pytest, on the other hand, feels more pythonic.
 In the basic case all we have to do is to write functions (whose names are prefixed with 'test_'), within which we test code with `asserts`.
 Easy.